juanelojga/loopback3-connector-couchbase/README.md

 ## Connector settings

 The connector can be configured using the following settings from the data source:
 * host  (default to 'localhost'): The host name or ip address of the Couchbase server.
+It couldn't contain special characters.
 * port (default to 8091): The port number of the Couchbase server.
 * bucket: The bucket name.
 * password: The bucket password.